canstralian/ForkDATThang/README.md

 Our Premium upgrade plan offers advanced features and enhanced capabilities to further empower the functions .
 The following upgrades will be implemented:

 1. Advanced Data Gathering and Analysis:
-   - The "grab_browser" command will be expanded to extract additional information from web browsers, such as browsing history, bookmarks, and saved passwords.
+   - The "**grab_browser**" command will be expanded to extract additional information from web browsers, such as browsing history, bookmarks, and saved passwords.
-   - The "grab_wifi" command will be enhanced to capture more detailed information about nearby Wi-Fi networks, including signal strength and encryption types.
+   - The "**grab_wifi**" command will be enhanced to capture more detailed information about nearby Wi-Fi networks, including signal strength and encryption types.

 2. Extended System Management:
-   - The "kill_process" command will allow you to terminate multiple processes simultaneously, providing greater control over system resources.
+   - The "**kill_process**" command will allow you to terminate multiple processes simultaneously, providing greater control over system resources.
-   - The "list_process" command will be upgraded to display additional details about running processes, such as CPU and memory usage.
+   - The "**list_process**" command will be upgraded to display additional details about running processes, such as CPU and memory usage.

 3. Enhanced Remote Operations:
-   - The "open_url" command will support opening URLs on remote machines, allowing you to access specific web pages or launch remote applications.
+   - The "**open_url**" command will support opening URLs on remote machines, allowing you to access specific web pages or launch remote applications.
-   - The "upload" command will be enhanced to enable secure and efficient file transfer between local and remote systems.
+   - The "**upload**" command will be enhanced to enable secure and efficient file transfer between local and remote systems.

 4. Advanced System Information and Control:
-   - The "sys_info" command will provide more comprehensive and detailed system information, including hardware specifications, installed software, and network configurations.
+   - The "**sys_info**" command will provide more comprehensive and detailed system information, including hardware specifications, installed software, and network configurations.
-   - The "sys_restart" and "sys_shutdown" commands will offer additional options for scheduling system restarts or shutdowns at specific times.
+   - The "**sys_restart**" and "sys_shutdown" commands will offer additional options for scheduling system restarts or shutdowns at specific times.

 5. Expanded Exploitation and Penetration Testing:
-   - The "set_payload" command will be upgraded to support advanced payload creation and customization for exploitation and penetration testing purposes.
+   - The "**set_payload**" command will be upgraded to support advanced payload creation and customization for exploitation and penetration testing purposes.
-   - The "powershell" command will provide direct access to PowerShell functionalities, enabling more sophisticated scripting and automation capabilities.
+   - The "**powershell**" command will provide direct access to PowerShell functionalities, enabling more sophisticated scripting and automation capabilities.

 By upgrading to our Premium plan, you will gain access to these advanced features and enjoy a more comprehensive and powerful system management experience.